GauravRajIITKGP2023/Accenture-North-America---Data-Analytics-and-Visualization-Job-Simulation/README.md

 # Accenture-North-America---Data-Analytics-and-Visualization-Job-Simulation
+Please read and have a look to client's brief pdf , Internal stakeholder chart, Data model and the relevant data provided before proceeding further for a better understaning of this simulation solution.
 ## Project Description
 **Overview:**
 This project is a 3-month pilot collaboration between Accenture and Social Buzz.
 The main goal is to enhance Social Buzz’s operations and prepare them for future growth.